ModelEarth/community/challenge/README.md

 <h1 style="font-weight:300">Sustainable Communities <span style="white-space:nowrap">Web Challenge</span></h1>

-Form a team or join an existing team for our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a> You can compete from anywhere in the world!
+Form a team, join an existing team or compete individually in our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a> You can compete from anywhere in the world!

+Join our Slack Channel: [favorhood.slack.com](https://favorhood.slack.com/)

-We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet&nbsp;community&nbsp;needs.<br><br>
+We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet&nbsp;community&nbsp;needs.

 We'll be using the new environmentally-extended input-output model called
 <a href="https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=336332" target="_blank">USEEIO</a> developed by the <a href="https://www.epa.gov" target="_parent">US Environmental Protection Agency (EPA)</a>.